About the Pharmacoepidemiology and Drug Safety Certificate Program

 - Apply methods appropriate to the surveillance for adverse drug events.

-The certificate program is open to currently enrolled masters and doctoral students at the Johns Hopkins University, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their primary degree program.
+The certificate program is open to currently enrolled master's and doctoral students at the Johns Hopkins University, with the exception of BSPH MAS students, who are not eligible to apply until they have completed their primary degree program.

 Applying to this certificate program as a JHU graduate student